yashjainme/yashjainme/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=yashjain2004&label=Profile%20views&color=0e75b6&style=flat)

-I'm a passionate developer focused on crafting innovative web solutions and developing ML models for predictive analytics.
-Always eager to explore and master cutting-edge technologies to stay at the forefront of the ever-evolving tech landscape.

 ## 🚀 About Me
 - 🎓 I'm currently studying Computer Science
 - 🌱 I'm currently learning Data Science

 ## 🤝 I'm looking to collaborate on:
 - Open source projects
-- Innovative web or mobile applications
 - Data science or machine learning projects
 - Any interesting projects that align with my skills and interests

 ## 🆘 I'm looking for help with:
-- Building and expanding my project portfolio
-- Learning best practices in software development
 - Exploring new technologies and frameworks
 - Connecting with like-minded developers for knowledge sharing and potential collaborations